 Panleukopenia (FPV): A widespread and potentially fatal disease which may cause a sudden onset of severe vomiting and diarrhea, fever, and loss of appetite.
 It is extremely dangerous in kittens but can be fatal in adults.
 Even when recovery occurs, a normal-looking kitten may shed the virus for up to 6 weeks.
 The virus is shed in secretions and excretions from infected animals.

 Viral Rhinotracheitis, Calicivirus, and Panleukopenia (FVRCP) is included in one vaccine.
 This vaccine should be given to kittens starting at 6 weeks of age and boostered every 3-4 weeks until the kitten is over 16 weeks of age.
 Adult cats will be evaluated based on their environment.

 Leukemia (FeLV): Infection with this virus can cause more serious disease and death in cats.
 The virus decreases the ability of the immune system to respond to infection and may lead to the development of different types on cancer.
 FeLV is passed from cat to cat by direct contact.
 It is not contagious to people.
 FeLV is the leading cause of death in cats.

 FeLV is given to kittens starting at 10 weeks of age and boostered in 3-4 weeks.
 It is then recommended yearly for those adults that are exposed to outdoor cats.

 Rabies: A fatal viral infection of the central nervous system that can affect all mammals, including humans.
 The virus is transmitted through the bite of an infected animal.
 Routine vaccination is the key to controlling this deadly disease.

-Rabies is required by law, and can be given at 12 weeks of age.
-We advise giving Rabies vaccines for all cats on a yearly basis, although a 3 year vaccine is available.
+Rabies is required by law, and can be given once they are over 12 weeks of age.
+We advise giving feline specific Rabies vaccines for all cats on a yearly basis.